aaroncelestian/RamanLab/docs/README.md

    - Download the database and metadata correlation file that I made from:
      - 10.6084/m9.figshare.28928345  https://figshare.com/s/220f7de3c17172dbaae6  (Compiled database of Raman reference spectra from RRUFF.info)
                                      https://figshare.com/s/b55e31e89743d246895b  (Compiled database of Raman calculated mdoes from WURM.info)
-   - Place the file in the ClaritySpectra directory.
+   - Place the file in the RamanLab directory.

 7. **Open and Run the Application:**
-   - In Spyder, go to File > Open, and select `main.py` from the ClaritySpectra folder.
+   - In Spyder, go to File > Open, and select `main.py` from the RamanLab folder.
    - Click the green "Run" button (or press F5) to start the application, and it should launch.
    - If things go wrong with the program, you may need to reset the kernel (in one of the menus).
 This forces python to reset and you can re-run main.py